waigania13/carmen/README.md

 phrase | degen
 ------ |------
-31-1   | 0
+51-1   | 0

-The first 31 bits of a phrase ID are the `fnv1a` hash of the phrase text.
+The first 51 bits of a phrase ID are the `murmur` hash of the phrase text.
 The last remaining bit is used to store whether the `phrase_id` is for a complete or degenerate phrase.